ualib/agda-algebras/prelude.lagda.rst

    |  ``lsuc lzero``      | ``𝓤₀ ⁺``                 | ``1 : universe``            |
    | ``Set (lsuc lzero)`` | ``𝓤₀ ⁺ ̇``                | ``Sort 1 = Type = Type 0``  |
    +----------------------+--------------------------+-----------------------------+

+To justify the introduction of this somewhat nonstandard notation for universe levels, :term:`MHE` points out that the Agda library uses ``Level`` for universes (so what we write as ``𝓤 ̇`` is written ``Set 𝓤`` in standard Agda), but in univalent mathematics the types in ``𝓤 ̇`` need not be sets, so the standard Agda notation can be misleading.
+Furthermore, the standard notation places emphasis on levels rather than universes themselves.

 Public imports
 ~~~~~~~~~~~~~~~